Alderney camps: Two concentration camps

 The prisoners in Lager Sylt and Lager Norderney were slave labourers forced to build the many military fortifications and installations throughout Alderney.
 Sylt camp held Jewish enforced labourers.

 Norderney camp housed European (mainly Eastern but including Spanish) and Russian enforced labourers.
 The Lager Sylt commandant, Karl Tietz, had a black French colonial as an under officer.
-A German naval officer, shocked to see a black man beating up white men from the camp, threatened to shoot the colonial officer if he saw him doing it again.
 Tietz was brought before a court-martial in April 1943 and sentenced to 18 months' penal servitude for the crime of selling on the black market after he sold cigarettes, watches, and valuables he had bought from Dutch OT workers.

-In March 1943, Lager Norderney, containing Russian and Polish POWs, and Lager Sylt, holding Jews, were placed under the control of the SS, with SS Hauptsturmführer Max List commanding.
+In March 1943, Lager Norderney, containing Russian and Polish POWs, and Lager Sylt, holding Jews, were placed under the control of the SS, with SS Hauptsturmführer Maximilian List commanding.

 Deaths

 More than 700 camp inmates lost their lives before the camps were closed and the remaining inmates transferred to France in 1944.

 There are 397 known graves in Alderney.
 Apart from malnutrition, accidents and ill treatment, there were losses on ships bringing OT workers to or taking them from Alderney.
 In January 1943 there was a big storm and two ships, the Xaver Dorsch and the Franks, anchored in Alderney harbour were blown ashore onto the beach, they contained about 1,000 Russian OT workers.
 Being kept locked in the holds for two weeks whilst the ships were salvaged resulted in a number of deaths.

-On 4 July 1944 the Minotaure an ocean going tug sailing from Alderney to St Malo with about 500 OT workers was hit three times by torpedoes but somehow managed to stay afloat, some 250 died with the ship being towed into St Malo.
-Two of the escort vessels, V 208 R. Walther Darré and V 210 Hinrich Hey were sunk.
+On 4 July 1944 the Minotaure an ocean-going tug sailing from Alderney to St Malo with about 500 OT workers was hit three times by torpedoes but somehow managed to stay afloat; some 250 died with the ship being towed into St Malo.
+Two of the escort vessels, V 208 R. Walther Darré and V 210 Hinrich Hey, were sunk.
 V 209 Dr. Rudolf Wahrendorff and the minesweeper M 4622 were damaged.

 Documents from the ITS Archives in Germany show prisoners of numerous nationalities were incarcerated in Alderney, with many dying on the island.
 The causes of death included suicide, pneumonia, being shot, heart failure and explosions.
 Detailed death certificates were filled out and the deaths were reported to OT in St Malo.